roryjgarland/Restaurant_Challenge/README.md

 This is sequential in orders and could be improved. i.e. if we have an order of 5 burgers, we currently just add on a penalty and then process the next order.
 However, if we were to have an order of 3 burgers to come in afterwards we could possibly cook these at the same time thus speeding up time!

+Have a dictionary which tracks all orders and times to do orders.
+This allows us to see a history of the orders and what the most popular order type/amount was, thus allowing us to better prepare.